opentechinstitute/luci-i18n-commotion/README.md

 The LuCI Translation Portal (http://i18n.luci.subsignal.org/pootle/) provides ongoing support for internationalization of menus and text strings in OpenWRT.

-The Commotion OpenWRT UI modifies and extends the default OpenWRT theme, and also adds custom components.
+The Commotion-Router UI modifies and extends the default OpenWRT theme, and also adds custom components.
 This repositry maintains Commotion supported language packages.

 Translation of Commotion OpenWRT is managed on Transifex: https://www.transifex.com/projects/p/commotion-user-interface/